materialdigital/application-ontologies/tensile_test_ontology_TTO/README.md

 + [PMD Core Ontology (PMDco)](https://github.com/materialdigital/core-ontology) | The mid-level ontology in the field of materials sciences and engineering (MSE) the TTO is based on
 + [Ontopanel tool](https://yuechenbam.github.io/src/main/webapp/index.html) | A tool created for domain experts based on [diagrams.net](https://www.diagrams.net/) that facilitates visual ontology development and mapping for FAIR data sharing in materials testing (more information in open access [scientific paper](https://link.springer.com/article/10.1007/s40192-022-00279-y))
 + [Protégé tool](https://protege.stanford.edu/) | A tool used for the creation of ontologies; especially, annotations and relations were included in the ontology by applying the Protégé tool
++ [Tensile Test Ontology (TTO) data mapping example](https://github.com/materialdigital/application-ontologies/blob/main/tensile_test_ontology_TTO/pmdao_TTO_data_mapping_example.ttl) | An example on how a TTL file may look like after actual tensile test data was mapped to TTO
++ [Zenodo repository for tensile test data](https://zenodo.org/record/6778336) | In this open access Zenodo repository, typical tensile test data can be found which may be used for digitalization efforts

 Furthermore, other (higher-level) ontologies are used in TTO since their concepts are partly also included in PMDco.
 Such are